Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

-Most computers will work with RAM modules of different frequencies but underclock the faster module to match the slower RAM’s frequency.
-However, some motherboards would just refuse to boot with mismatched RAM frequencies.
-In simple words, it isn’t recommended to use different frequency RAM modules in any computer.
+Most computers will work with RAM modules of different frequencies.
+But, this underclocks the faster module to match the slower RAM’s frequency.
+Some motherboards may even refuse to boot when RAM frequencies are mismatched.
+In simple terms, it isn’t recommended to use different-frequency RAM modules in any computer.
 But why?
-There isn’t a single reason for this and it is important to discuss all of them if you want to understand the whole concept.
+There isn’t a single reason for this, and it is important to discuss all of them if you want to understand the whole concept.

 The reason lies behind the working mechanism of computers.
-The CPUs communicate with the RAM using the memory controller which is generally integrated on the CPU chip.
-This memory controller sets a common frequency for all the installed RAM to ensure synchronization.
-If this controller has to run on different RAM frequencies, it would increase the overhead and also result in errors and overall system instability.
-Using different RAM frequencies would also result in problems with dual-channel memory or quad-channel memory workings.
+The CPUs communicate with the RAM via the memory controller, which is typically integrated into the CPU chip.
+This memory controller sets a standard frequency for all the installed RAM to ensure synchronization.
+If this controller has to run at different RAM frequencies, it would increase overhead and result in errors and overall system instability.
+Using different RAM frequencies would also result in problems with dual-channel memory or quad-channel memory working.

 This topic is broad and needs to be understood from the very basics.
 In this article, let’s discuss everything.